 Creamy Chocolate Soft Serve Avocado Ice Cream

 The Recipe: If you have doubts about a dessert that calls for avocado and chocolate together, this recipe from Half Baked Harvest will ease your mind.
-As long as the avocados are ripe and you use a generous amount of sweetener, you’ll hardly taste the healthy green stuff, especially underneath the strong chocolate flavor.
+As long as the avocados are ripe and you use a generous amount of sweetener, you’ll hardly taste the healthy green stuff, especially underneath the strong chocolate flavour.
 The best part of this soft serve recipe, though, is that you don’t even need an ice cream maker.
 Just blend all the ingredients together in a food processor or high-powered blender and stick the combination in the freezer for 30 minutes to get a soft-serve consistency, or leave it in the freezer overnight for more of a traditional ice cream taste.

 The Low-Carb Twist: The main source of carbs you’ll find in this recipe is from the avocados, but the fruit contains healthy fats and proteins your body needs, so as far as ice cream goes, this is a great low-carb recipe.
 It also calls for coconut milk, which contains fewer carbs than traditional dairy products, and honey instead of pure sugar.
 You can also swap the milk chocolate for an unsweetened version with fewer carbs.
 Valrhona and Ghirardelli are both great brands that offer chocolate blocks made with pure and unsweetened cocoa powder.